What is a sorority?

 We have many of our girls who pay their own dues.
 They do this by working hard, applying for Greek life scholarships (yes, they exist!), and maintaining good budgeting skills.
 Dues also fluctuate based on how many t-shirts, etc. a member chooses to purchase.
 While some t-shirts are required, we attempt to make sure that these are not expensive because that wouldn't be fair.
 While some t-shirts are required, we make sure that these are not expensive and provide help where we can!

 Can I be a student-athlete and a sorority woman?

 Of course!
 We have had several members of our chapter be members of the Baylor Spirit Teams, Baylor Athletics and Baylor Club Athletics.
 While this requires extra time management, the girls are able to fully enjoy both experiences.
 Be sure to speak with your coach or sponsor prior to recruitment and meet with your New Member Coordinator within the first week to discuss your scheduling.

 I'm an upperclassman.
 Should I give up on recruitment?

 What is a Gamma Chi?
 Is that a small sorority?

 No. A Gamma Chi is a guide to recruitment.
-She is a Panhellenic woman who disaffiliated for one full semester in order to guide you and your friends through the recruitment process without bias.Your Gamma Chi group is the group you will begin recruitment with.
-Your Gamma Chi will be able to answer any questions about recruitment.
+She is a Panhellenic woman who is disaffiliated for one full semester in order to guide you and your friends through the recruitment process without bias.Your Gamma Chi group is the group you will begin recruitment with.
+Your Gamma Chi is another resource available to you to answer any questions about recruitment that you may have.

 Why do you sometimes write Zeta without the 'e'?

 ZTA are the Greek letters Zeta, Tau, and Alpha.
 This is the official name of our women's fraternity.
 "Zeta" is the nickname of our social club.
-We usually abbreviate Zeta Tau Alpha to ZTA or call it by its nickname due to the ease of it.
+We usually abbreviate Zeta Tau Alpha to ZTA or call it by its nickname for efficiency.

 If I'm a legacy for another sorority, does that mean I can't be a different sorority?